-Make sure you have got the memo checked at least twice by the head of the company before getting it printed.
+Make sure you’ve got the memo checked at least twice by the head of the company before getting it printed.

 Even if you think that you are the best at the job and that you have left no stone unturned to point out all the right things that needed to be said, you should still run it by your mentor or the head.

-Do not be so confident that you don’t feel that it is necessary to ask more experienced people if there is anything else to be added.
+Do not be so confident that you don’t feel that it is necessary to ask more experience, people, if there is anything else to add.

-There is always the possibility that you might make a mistake which could have been avoided only if you had the sense to ask for help from your senior.
+There is always the possibility that you might make a mistake which could avoid only if you had the sense to ask for help from your senior.